Is Asbestos Abatement covered by your homeowners insurance?

 How can I confirm that my Mitigation Company is licensed to perform Asbestos Abatement?

-If your mitigation company is properly licensed to perform Asbestos Abatement, they will have an Asbestos Abatement License Number provided by The State of Pennsylvania and a certificate that they should be happy to provide you a copy of.
-Additionally, The State of Pennsylvania maintains a list of all Licensed Asbestos Abatement Contractors where you can verify their licensing.
+If your mitigation company is properly licensed to perform Asbestos Abatement, they will have an Asbestos Abatement License Number provided by their state and a certificate that they should be happy to provide you a copy of.
+Additionally, most states maintains a list of all Licensed Asbestos Abatement Contractors where you can verify their licensing.

 Please note that most Asbestos Abatement Contractors specialize in very large commercial or industrial projects and do not also provide Mitigation Services.
-Disaster Blaster is proud to not only offer unmatched Mitigation and Restoration Services, but to also be properly licensed and qualified to provide Asbestos Abatement Services.
+Disaster Blaster is proud to not only offer unmatched Mitigation and Restoration Services, but to also offer qualified Asbestos Abatement Services.

 We hope this answered your questions!
-If you have additional questions or concerns, please don’t hesitate to Contact Us!
+If you have additional questions or concerns, please don’t hesitate to contact your local Disaster Blaster!